V-yadav18/Furniture-Website/README.md

 # Furniture Website

 Welcome to our furniture website!.
-It showcases a collection of furniture items to evaluate your living spaces and allows users to browse, view details, and make purchases.
+It showcases a collection of furniture items to evaluate your living spaces and allows users to browse, view details, and explore various features..

 ## Features

 - Browse a wide range of furniture products.
 - View detailed product information.
 - Add items to the shopping cart.
-- Proceed to checkout and make purchases.
 - Responsive design for mobile and desktop.

 ## Installation